ayushmansharan/User-Access-Management/README.md

 # User-Access-Management
 This project is a User Access Management System developed using Java Servlets, JSP, and PostgreSQL.
-It enables user registration, login, and access control, allowing users to sign up, log in, and request software access with ease.
+It enables user registration, login, and access control, allowing users to sign up, log in, and request software access with ease.<br/>

-Key Features:
+Key Features:<br/>
-User Registration and Login:
+User Registration and Login:<br/>

-Users can create accounts with a username and password.
+1. Users can create accounts with a username and password.<br/>
-Login functionality provides secure access to the system.
+2. Login functionality provides secure access to the system.<br/>

-Software Management:
+Software Management:<br/>

-Admins can manage software entries in the system.
+1. Admins can manage software entries in the system.<br/>
-Users can browse available software and submit access requests.
+2. Users can browse available software and submit access requests.<br/>

-Access Request Tracking:
+Access Request Tracking:<br/>

-Users can view their submitted access requests and check pending approval statuses.
+Users can view their submitted access requests and check pending approval statuses.<br/>

-Servlet-Based Design:
+Servlet-Based Design:<br/>

-Built around Java Servlets to handle client-server interactions.
+Built around Java Servlets to handle client-server interactions.<br/>

-PostgreSQL Integration:
+PostgreSQL Integration:<br/>

-The database stores user profiles, software details, and access requests.
+The database stores user profiles, software details, and access requests.<br/>
-Technologies Used:
+Technologies Used:<br/>
-Backend: Java (Servlets, JSP)
+Backend: Java (Servlets, JSP)<br/>
-Database: PostgreSQL
+Database: PostgreSQL<br/>
-Frontend: HTML5, CSS3, JSP
+Frontend: HTML5, CSS3, JSP<br/>
-Build Tool: Maven
+Build Tool: Maven<br/>
-Server: Tomcat v9
+Server: Tomcat v9<br/>
-Steps to Run the Project:
+Steps to Run the Project:<br/>
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.<br/>
-Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).<br/>
-Ensure Tomcat or another servlet container is installed and configured.
+3. Ensure Tomcat or another servlet container is installed and configured.<br/>
-Set up a PostgreSQL database and update the connection settings in Dao.java.
+4. Set up a PostgreSQL database and update the connection settings in Dao.java.<br/>
-Deploy the project on the server and access the application through the appropriate URLs to test its login and signup features.
+5. Deploy the project on the server and access the application through the appropriate URLs to test its login and signup features.<br/>